freedomofpress/encryption-works/encryption_works.md

 ## Off-the-Record (OTR) Chat

-The best way to end-to-end encrypt your instant messages is to use something called OTR chat.
-You can use OTR with both Google and Facebook, or you can set up a Jabber account, which could provide you with more anonymity.
-Using OTR allows you to use secure chats over Google Talk or Facebook chat without Google or Facebook ever being able to see the content of your conversations.
+The best way to end-to-end encrypt your instant messages is to use something called OTR chat with a Jabber/XMPP account.
+While it's possible to use OTR with Google Talk or Facebook Chat, we don't recommend it because these services could drop support for OTR without warning.
+Plus, Jabber leaks less metadata than these services, especially if both people are using the same Jabber server.

 ### How To Use

 To use OTR, you'll need to download additional software with your IM client.
 If you use Windows you can download and install [Pidgin](https://pidgin.im/) and the [OTR plugin](http://www.cypherpunks.ca/otr/).
 If you use Mac OS X you can download and install [Adium](https://adium.im), a free software chat application that includes OTR support.
 If you use GNU/Linux you can install the pidgin and pidgin-otr packages.

-There are also Jabber and OTR clients available for Android phones, called [Gibberbot](https://play.google.com/store/apps/details?id=info.guardianproject.otr.app.im), and for iOS, called [ChatSecure](http://chrisballinger.info/apps/chatsecure/).
+There are also OTR clients available for Android phones, called [Gibberbot](https://play.google.com/store/apps/details?id=info.guardianproject.otr.app.im), and for iOS, called [ChatSecure](http://chrisballinger.info/apps/chatsecure/).

 For a full explanation of how it works and how to set it up, check out the Intercept's guide to [chatting in secret while we're all being watched](https://firstlook.org/theintercept/2015/07/14/communicating-secret-watched/).
 As an added bonus, the Intercept also explains how to set up OTR to work with Tor so you can keep your chats both anonymous and encrypted.